 Soil mix causes leaf drop in Jade Plants through a number of indirect ways.
 First, compacted mix that has sat in the pot for years on end will interfere with proper drainage.
 This increases the chances of both underwatering and root rot.

 Second, a soil mix with little to no nutrients will leave the Jade Plant struggling to grow.
-Look for a fast-draining soil mix that won’t hold water too close to the roots.
+I recommend looking for a fast-draining soil mix that won’t hold water too close to the roots.
 Make sure it has a good proportion of organic material in the formula to add some slow-releasing nutrients while keeping the texture light and fluffy.

 10) Age and Maturity